Decomposition: Stages of decomposition

-Five general stages are used to describe the process of decomposition in vertebrate animals: fresh, bloat, active decay, advanced decay, and dry/remains.
+Five general stages are typically used to describe the process of decomposition in vertebrate animals: fresh, bloat, active decay, advanced decay, and dry/remains.
 The general stages of decomposition are coupled with two stages of chemical decomposition: autolysis and putrefaction.
 These two stages contribute to the chemical process of decomposition, which breaks down the main components of the body.
 With death the microbiome of the living organism collapses and is followed by the necrobiome that undergoes predictable changes over time.

 Fresh

-Among those animals that have a heart, the "fresh" stage begins immediately after the heart stops beating.
+Among those animals that have a heart, the fresh stage begins immediately after the heart stops beating.
 From the moment of death, the body begins cooling or warming to match the temperature of the ambient environment, during a stage called algor mortis.
 Shortly after death, within three to six hours, the muscular tissues become rigid and incapable of relaxing, during a stage called rigor mortis.
 Since blood is no longer being pumped through the body, gravity causes it to drain to the dependent portions of the body, creating an overall bluish-purple discoloration termed livor mortis or, more commonly, lividity.
 Depending on the position of the body, these parts would vary.
 For instance, if the person was flat on their back when they died, the blood would collect in the parts that are touching the ground.
 If the person was hanging, it would collect in their fingertips, toes and earlobes.

 Once the heart stops, the blood can no longer supply oxygen or remove carbon dioxide from the tissues.
-The resulting decrease in pH and other chemical changes causes cells to lose their structural integrity, bringing about the release of cellular enzymes capable of initiating the breakdown of surrounding cells and tissues.
+The resulting decrease in pH and other chemical changes cause cells to lose their structural integrity, bringing about the release of cellular enzymes capable of initiating the breakdown of surrounding cells and tissues.
 This process is known as autolysis.

 Visible changes caused by decomposition are limited during the fresh stage, although autolysis may cause blisters to appear at the surface of the skin.

 The small amount of oxygen remaining in the body is quickly depleted by cellular metabolism and aerobic microbes naturally present in respiratory and gastrointestinal tracts, creating an ideal environment for the proliferation of anaerobic organisms.
 These multiply, consuming the body's carbohydrates, lipids and proteins, to produce a variety of substances including propionic acid, lactic acid, methane, hydrogen sulfide and ammonia.
 The process of microbial proliferation within a body is referred to as putrefaction and leads to the second stage of decomposition known as bloat.

 Blowflies and flesh flies are the first carrion insects to arrive and they seek a suitable oviposition site.